mlndz28/d-bug12/README.md

 Examples for the Python api can be found in [examples](examples).

-## Compilation
+## Assembling

-A command line implementation of the HC12 compiler for Linux can be found at [68hc12-linux](https://github.com/mlndz28/68hc12-linux).
+A command line implementation of the HC12 assembler for Linux can be found at [68hc12-linux](https://github.com/mlndz28/68hc12-linux).